A NEW TREATMENT OPTION

 How does it work?

 This therapy is tailored to each patient – and against the most active target for that individual.
-The SOT is complementary to a specific target inside cancer cells, viruses and Lyme bacteria.
+The SOT is designed to be highly specific for a particular target sequence found in cancer cells, viruses, or Lyme bacteria.
 Therefore, it is highly specific to these only and will only work for the patient that is was made for.

 What does it do?